-Insurance coverage for infertility treatment varies depending on your insurance carrier.
+Insurance coverage for fertility testing and treatment varies depending on your insurance carrier.
 Two people covered by the same health insurance company may have very different coverage, rules, and restrictions depending on the plan their employer has purchased.
 We encourage you to review the benefits and requirements of your medical plan, specifically infertility related coverage.

 Benefits & Coverage

 Health insurance companies often have a number of policies, each of which may vary in what they pay for infertility treatment.
 We attempt to verify coverage for new patients, but you can avoid issues by understanding exactly what your specific insurance policy covers.
 You may find the following steps helpful as you review your covered benefits and gather information:

 - Contact your health insurance company to see which infertility treatments they cover, and which they do not.

 - When you call your health insurance company, take notes and write down the name of the representative you speak with.